UCL-EO/uclgeog_msc_core/README.md

 You need a computer with internet access, although once the software is downloaded you should be able to run things mainly stand-alone.

 You will need at least 10 GB of disk space, ideally more.
-The docker image for this repository is around 1 GB in total.
+The docker image for this repository is around 1 GB in total (300 MB compressed).

 The simplest way to install this software that does not interfere with any other settings on your computer is to make use of [Docker](https://www.docker.com/products/docker-desktop).